ATLFlight/snav_ros/README.md

 ```

 This will compile the executable `snav_interface_node`.
 This node uses the
-Snapdragon Navigator<sup>TM</sup> API and therefore needs to be run as root.
+Qualcomm Navigator<sup>TM</sup> API and therefore needs to be run as root.
 It is best if the linaro user
 can run this with root permissions, as this enables use of roslaunch.
 CMakelists.txt contains a custom command to run when building that sets the UID
 bit on the node.
 This allows it to run with root permission from any user.
 As